schofield-lab/schofield-lab.github.io/index.md

 We are always keen to hear from students and researchers who want to explore quantum phenomena at the atomic scale—whether through STM, ARPES, or theory.
-If you're interested in joining a collaborative and curiosity-driven research environment, we’d be delighted to hear from you.
+If you're interested in joining, visiting, or collaborating in a curiosity-driven research environment, we’d be delighted to hear from you.

 {%
   include button.html
   link="join"
-  text="Join the group"
-  icon="fa-solid fa-arrow-right"
+  text="Join, Visit, or Collaborate" icon="fa-solid fa-arrow-right"
   flip=false
   style="bare"